Hundredth monkey effect: Later research and criticism

 The story as told by Watson and Keyes is popular among New Age authors and personal-growth gurus, as well as becoming an urban legend and part of New Age mythology.
-Moreover, Rupert Sheldrake has cited that a phenomenon like the hundredth monkey effect would be evidence of morphic fields bringing about non-local effects in consciousness and learning.
+Rupert Sheldrake has stated that a phenomenon like the hundredth monkey effect would be evidence of morphic fields bringing about non-local effects in consciousness and learning.
 As a result, the story has also become a favorite target of the Committee for the Scientific Investigation of Claims of the Paranormal, and was used as the title essay in The Hundredth Monkey and Other Paradigms of the Paranormal, published by the Committee in 1990.

 In his book Why People Believe Weird Things (1997), Michael Shermer explains how the urban legend started, was popularized, and has since been discredited.

 The original research continues to prove useful in the study of cultural transmission in animals.

 An analysis of the appropriate literature by Ron Amundson, published by The Skeptics Society, revealed several key points that demystified the supposed effect.
 Claims that the practice spread suddenly to other isolated populations of monkeys may be called into question given the fact that the monkeys had the researchers in common.
 Amundson also notes that the sweet potato was not available to the monkeys prior to human intervention.
 Moreover, the number of monkeys in the colony was counted as 59 in 1962, indicating that even in numbers no "hundredth monkey" existed.

 Unsubstantiated claims that there was a sudden and remarkable increase in the proportion of washers in the first population were exaggerations of a much slower, more mundane effect.
 Rather than all monkeys mysteriously learning the skill, it was noted that it was predominantly a learned skill, which is widespread in the animal kingdom; older monkeys who did not know how to wash tended not to learn.
 As the older monkeys died and younger monkeys were born the proportion of washers naturally increased.
 The time span between observations by the Japanese scientists was on the order of years so the increase in the proportion was not observed to be sudden.